Korissia

 Korissia (Κορισσία) is a former municipality on the island of Corfu, Ionian Islands, Greece.
 Since the 2019 local government reform it is part of the municipality South Corfu, of which it is a municipal unit.
 It is in the southern part of the island.
-It has a land area of 27.675 km².
-Its population was 4,775 at the 2011 census.
-The seat of the municipality was the town of Argyrades (pop.
-660).
-Its largest towns are Perivóli (pop.
-1,378), Argyrádes, Petrití (663), and Ágios Geórgios (503).
+It has a land area of 27.675 km2.
+The seat of the municipality was the town of Argyrades.

 Subdivisions

 The municipal unit Korissia is subdivided into the following communities (constituent villages in brackets):